purcelba/jekyll-now/Neuroscience.md

 title: Neuroscience research
 permalink: /Neuroscience/
 ---
 I study how the brain combines diverse types of information and expectations to make decisions.
-To do this, I combine computational modeling, behavioral studies in humans and nonhuman primates, and neurophysiological recording and manipulation.
-I use model-based approaches and machine-learning algorithms to predict choices based on experience and neural activity that allow me to test hypotheses about underlying network mechanisms.
+To do this, I combine computational modeling, behavioral studies in humans and nonhuman primates, and neurophysiological recordings.
+I use machine-learning algorithms to predict choices based on past experience and neural activity.
+These models allow me to test hypotheses about the underlying network mechanisms.

 ___

-## Large-scale recordings of neural populations
+## Predicting choices from large-scale neural recordings

-I use state-of-the-art electrophysiology techniques to simultaneously record activity from large neural populations from multiple areas of the primate brain.
-Activity from hudreds of neurons in the frontal and parietal cortex are recorded in monkeys making decisions.
-I use dimensionality reduction methods to visualize the evolution of neural populations throughout decision formation.
-I use maching- learning algorithms to decode the information represented in different brain region and to make accurate predictions about the animal's upcoming choices.
+I use state-of-the-art electrophysiology technology to simultaneously record activity from hundreds of neurons in multiple areas of the primate brain.
+Neural activity is recorded while monkeys make decisions based on visual information and learned reward contingencies.
+I use dimensionality reduction methods to visualize the evolution neural states during decision formation.
+I use maching- learning algorithms to decode the information represented in different brain region and to accurately predict the upcoming choices.
 I study the correlation structure of signals within and across areas to to understand neural interactions within and across brain areas.
-In addition, I inject small amounts of electrical current into different brain areas to understand how perturbation of the neural population state influences decisions at the behavioral and neural level.
+In addition, I inject small amounts of electrical current to understand how perturbation of different brain areas influences the decision.
 My results from this project will be presented at the [Society for Neuroscience Annual Meeting](https://www.sfn.org/annual-meeting/neuroscience-2017) this fall.

 **Collaborator:** Roozbeh Kiani (New York University)

 ![Figure 1]({{ site.baseurl }}/images/gpfa_example.png "GPFA example."){: .center-image }
 <p align="center">
-<font size="2"><b>Figure 1.</b> (Left) I used Gaussian-Process Factor Analysis <a href = "https://www.ncbi.nlm.nih.gov/pubmed/19357332">(Yu et al., 2009)</a> to reduce the dimensionality of neural population responses over time.
-Projecting the population responses onto two dimensions shows that the population evolves to signal the upcoming choice, but the magnitude of discrimination depends on the difficulty of the decision.
-(Right) A linear classifier trained on 20 dimensions (~80% variance explained) can decode the upcoming choices with high accuracy as the decision evolves.</font>
+<font size="2"><b>Figure 1.</b> (Left) I used unsupervised dimensionality reduction techniques <a href = "https://www.ncbi.nlm.nih.gov/pubmed/19357332">(Yu et al., 2009)</a> to visualize the evolution of neural states over time.
+The network evolves to signal the upcoming choice, and the signal is stronger for easier decisions.
+(Right) A linear classifier trained on 20 dimensions can decode the upcoming choice with >95% accuracy (cross-validated).</font>
 </p>

 ___